windmill-labs/windmilldocs/docs/reference.md

 For Typescript (Deno), the dependencies and their versions are directly in the script and hence there is no need for any additional steps.

-For Python, the imports are automatically analyzed at saving time of the script and the corresponding list of Pypi packages is extracted.
+For Python, the imports are automatically analyzed when the script is saved and the corresponding list of Pypi packages is extracted.
 A dependency job is then spawned to associate that list of Pypi packages with a lockfile, which will lock the versions.
 This ensures that the same version of a python script